1500

 Robert Herrick, Eng. poet, b. (d.
 1674)

-"The Troublesome Reigne of King John of England," anonymous, attributed to Shakespeare
+"The Troublesome Reigne of King John of England," anonymous,

 John Lyly: "Endymion, the Man in The Moon," allegorical comedy